History and Legends of Popcorn, Cracker Jacks and Popcorn Balls

 With the opening of movie theaters across the nation early in the 20th century, popcorn became a part of the new excitement.
 During the Depression years (1929-1939), popcorn was one of the few luxuries down-and-out families could afford.
 While other businesses failed, the popcorn business thrived.
 There is a story about an Oklahoma banker who went broke when his bank failed.
 He bought a popcorn machine and started a business in a small store near a theater.
 After a couple years, his popcorn business made enough money to buy back three of the farms he had previously lost.

-When television became popular in the 1950s, popcorn sales again made a sudden rise (this time by an astonishing 500 per cent!)
+When television became popular in the 1950s, popcorn sales again made a sudden rise.
 As families started buying television sets, they were changing their life-styles and staying home more and eating popcorn as they watched television.

 The song was first performed by Norworth’s wife, soprano Nora Bayes, at the Ziegfield Follies and, by 1910, was a staple at all big league ballparks in America.
 The cry, “Getcha’ peanuts, popcorn, and Cracker Jacks!” is still heard at sporting events and carnivals in America.
 Despite the fact that neither Norworth or Tilzer had ever been to a baseball game at the time the song was written, it is one of the most widely sung songs in America.

 In 1958, on the 50th anniversary of this song, the Major League Baseball, Inc. presented Jack Norworth with a gold lifetime ball park pass.

 1912 – There was not always a prize in a box of Cracker Jacks.
 In 1910, coupons were included in the boxes which could be redeemed for prizes.
 It wasn’t until 1912 that children’s prizes (miniature books, magnifying glasses, tiny pitchers, beans, metal trains, etc.) were place in the boxes.
 The company slogan was “a prize-in-every-package.”